-As nominal prices of oil in domestic currency maybe associated with output through inflation, we focus our attention on how the real prices of oil are linked to the real industrial output.
+As nominal prices of oil in domestic currency may be associated with output through inflation, we focus our attention on how the real prices of oil are linked to the real industrial output.
 Both domestic output and oil prices increase with inflation and this may create a spurious relationship between the two variables.
-This is not to say, that a hike in the oil price can be inflationary in some of the countries and this may discourage investments and macroeconomic growth.
-However, if this is likely, then it will be captured through the relationship between the real price of oil and the real industrial production.
+This is not to say, that a hike in the oil price can be inflationary in some of the countries and this may discourage investments and macroeconomic growth.23 However, if this is likely, then it will be captured through the relationship between the real industrial production.